taha-taheri-2020/MT-tools/README.md

 - Calculator
 - Translator
-- Internet Speed Test
-- PDF Reader
-- Media Player
-- File & System Utilities
+- Search File
+- Paint
 - Lightweight GUI built with Python

 > The toolset may expand over time as new features are added.